section-engineering-education/engineering-education/articles/flutter-folder-organization/index.md

 This folder contains the functions used to implement the application's business logic.
 For instance, if we build a social media application that supports a multi-account login, the utilities will ensure that the data rendered is changed according to the currently logged-in account.

 **Widgets**
-This folder contain widgest that are used repeatedly in the application.
-For instance, if you are using an API to list GitHub accounts following a particular user, the list view of the followers remains the same only the data that is rendered is dynamic.
-In such a case we will use the `followers widget` in our widgets folder.
+This folder contains widgets that are used repeatedly in the application.
+For instance, if you are using an API to list GitHub accounts following a particular user, the followers' list view remains the same only the data that is rendered is dynamic.
+In such a case, we will use the `followers widget` in our widgets folder.

 **Data**
 The data folder contains data collections that are fetched from services or databases.
 For instance, if our application will use firebase, we could have a user model containing information about the user relating to password name, age, etc.